logdna/logdna-agent-v2/docs/OPENSHIFT.md

   3. Overwrite the DaemonSet as well as create the new OpenShift Objects.
      1. Run `oc apply -f k8s/agent-resources-openshift.yaml`

 > :warning: Exporting OpenShift Objects with "oc get \<resource\> -o yaml" includes extra information about the Object's state.
-This data does not need to be copied over to the new yaml.
+This data does not need to be copied over to the new YAML file.

 ### Upgrading the Image

 The image contains the actual agent code that is run on the Pods created by the DaemonSet.
-New versions of the agent always strive to be backwards compatibility with old configuration versions.
+New versions of the agent always strive for backwards compatibility with old configuration versions.
 Any breaking changes will be outlined on our release page.
 We always recommend upgrading to the latest configuration to get the best feature support for the agent.

 The upgrade path for the image depends on which image tag you are using in your DaemonSet.